ecmascriptguru/trello.butler/Outreach Department/content board/readme.md

 ## Member synchronizations
 ### Adding member
 ```
-when someone is added to a card with label containing "Website: {*}",
+when someone is added to a card with label,
 for each card linked in the attachments,
 add member @{matchedusername} to the card
 ```

 ### Removing member
 ```
-when someone is removed from a card with label containing "Website: {*}",
+when someone is removed from a card with label,
 for each card linked in the attachments,
 remove member @{matchedusername} from the card
 ```